george962/DS-110_Project/README.md

 Visit the file **Code.ipynb** to take a look at our results!

 Read the Paper to view meaningful insights we found!

+In this project, I gained a better understanding of how to analayze a dataset with machine learning.
+The biggest challenge was the size of the dataset.
+This led to longer wait times to process the data.
+Overall, this was a great introduction project in getting me started with data science.